ryan-jacobs/nest-auto-humidity/readme.md

 # Nest Auto Humidity (Condensation/Ice Prevention)

 For a smart device, a Nest thermostat is not very "smart" at managing humidity levels relative to exterior conditions in cold and dry weather.
-Nest allows users to set a static target humidity level but homes in very cold or irregular climates will benefit from a more variable humidity level that is relative to exterior temperature.<sup>[1](https://www.hvac.com/faq/recommended-humidity-level-home/), [2](http://www.startribune.com/fixit-what-is-the-ideal-winter-indoor-humidity-level/11468916/, [3](https://www.hunker.com/13416128/recommended-humidity-based-on-the-temperature-in-the-house)</sup>
+Nest allows users to set a static target humidity level but homes in very cold or irregular climates will benefit from a more variable humidity level that is relative to exterior temperature.<sup>[1](https://www.hvac.com/faq/recommended-humidity-level-home/), [2](http://www.startribune.com/fixit-what-is-the-ideal-winter-indoor-humidity-level/11468916/), [3](https://www.hunker.com/13416128/recommended-humidity-based-on-the-temperature-in-the-house)</sup>

 This PHP project leverages the Nest API to track exterior temperatures and uses this information to automatically adjust interior humidity based on configurable steps.
 The goal is to lower the target interior humidity as exterior temperatures fall in order to prevent condensation, ice and other problems near exterior-facing surfaces.
-The process takes into account the future weather forecast in order to allow adequate time for humidity adjustments to take effect.
+The process takes into account the future weather forecast to predict needed changes and allow adequate time for humidity adjustments to take effect.

 ## Dependencies

  * 2nd generation or later Nest thermostat wired to a whole-house humidifier